Last Updated on July 2, 2026 by Emma Fajcz | Published: June 16, 2022

 Scudieri

 Do you want a coffee with a view?
 Then Scudieri can’t be beat.
 The place has the most spectacular view in Florence: it’s right in Piazza Duomo, in front of the Baptistry and the cathedral.
+If you ask any Florentine where they can find the best pastries in Florence, they’ll definitely tell you that this is the place.

 On Sunday morning, Florentines who live in the city center (which are not that many) meet here with friends and family.
-This beloved spot is a bit on the pricey side, but it has the best pastries in Florence and.
+This beloved spot is a bit on the pricey side, but it has the best pastries in Florence.
 Don’t miss the special Florentine pastries such as ricciarelli and cantucci.

 Insider’s Tip: Want to pair your pastry with delicious coffee?
 Then find out where to get the best coffee in Florence!